Book Character Name Ideas: 90+ Names by Genre

 Callista Fenn

-The Greek meaning "most beautiful" collides with an Old English surname suggesting marshland—a name that embodies the literary tension between surface elegance and murky depths.
-Perfect for a protagonist whose polished exterior conceals a complicated inner landscape
+The Greek meaning "most beautiful" meets an Old English surname tied to marshland.
+It fits a protagonist whose polished exterior hides a complicated inner life

 - 2